ElsevierSoftwareX/SOFTX-D-21-00180/TA_BPMN_editor/README.md

 We created a custom connection that sets relative temporal constraints between any pair of elements in the diagram.<br>
 A relative constraint limits the temporal distance between two elements: A ---[1,10]---> B means that, during an execution, the activity B must start/end (according to the specification of the relative constraint) between 1 and 10 units time after the start/end of A.

-The attributes and elements of relative constraint elements are: type ("custom:connection"), id_relativeCostraint, waypoints, target, From (default: end), To (default: start), and an element tDuration with elements minDuraion, maxDuration and propositionalLabel.
+The attributes and elements of relative constraint elements are: type ("custom:connection"), id_relativeCostraint, waypoints, target, from (default: end), to (default: start), and an element tDuration with elements minDuraion, maxDuration and propositionalLabel.
 We save the realtive constraints as extension element of the element where the connection starts.
 This is an example of a relative constraint.

 ```xml